 Proverb tells us, “A picture is worth a thousand words,” and the Royal College of Surgeons of Edinburgh had over 4,000 items, some already digitised and some digitised as part of the overall project, ready to include in their new Special Collections.
 With 10 main collections, and many more sub collections of loose photographs, glass plates, bound volumes, letters, diaries and artwork, the Special Collection would create a space to showcase the college’s most treasured manuscripts and photographs to include, but not limited to, the following:

 |Wade, a keen photographer, photographed his home and foreign service during WW1 as Consulting Surgeon with the Scottish Horse Mounted Brigade Field Ambulance, making a collection of nearly 2000 photographs and lantern slides, thereby creating a permanent record of the medical face of WW1.
 Documents pertaining to surgeons and nurses, as well as the training they underwent, created contextual content that has gone on to bring this period back to life through these spectacular images.
 Wade was a military surgeon with the Scottish Horse Mounted Brigade Field Ambulance Service, and one of the Museum’s most influential conservators.|

-This digitised collection of photographs and lantern slides brought together a number of different photographic archive collections relating to the Scottish Women's Hospitals.
+This digitised collection of photographs and lanterns slides brought together a number of different photographic archive collections relating to the Scottish Women's Hospitals.
 The SWH provided field and fever hospitals staffed by female surgeons, doctors, nurses, orderlies, cooks and ambulance drivers and was closely connected with the National Union of Women’s Suffrage Societies and The Red Cross.
 This particular collection was a truly captivating look at the contribution women made to medicine and surgery during the war in all female staffed medical units, often near the front lines.

 Incorporation of Surgeons and Barbers of Edinburgh